Table of Content

 The ViewModel is responsible for exposing the data and business logic to the View in a way that is easy to use and understand.
 In the MVVM architecture, the ViewModel is typically implemented using the Android ViewModel class.

-How does MVVM pattern work?
+How does the MVVM pattern work?

 The MVVM architecture works by separating the UI logic from the business logic of the application.
 The View is responsible for displaying the UI and forwarding user input to the ViewModel.